Consistency training III: An engineer's guide to the literature

 Refines Laine and Aila’s EMA into Mean Teacher, the canonical example from the asymmetrical EMA siamese family.
 Consistency training from semi-supervised learning.
 Uses dropout and basic data aug.

-and Temporal Ensembling.
-TEMPORAL ENSEMBLING FOR SEMI-SUPERVISED LEARNING (2016)
+TEMPORAL ENSEMBLING FOR SEMI-SUPERVISED LEARNING

 ———————–